ahmedgu2/cuda_cpp_programming/README.md

 - Read Chapter 7 about convolutions.
 - Optimized the gaussian blur by storing the kernel in constant memory for efficient use of cache and higher performance.
 - Started incorporating the tiling technique with shared memory to address memory bandwith bottlenecks.

+### Day 10:
+- Finished reading Chapter 7.
+- Finished Optimizing gaussian blur using tiling and shared memory.
+- Implemented some activation functions for 2D matrices: relu, sigmoid and tanh.